 Ecumenical expands memory care services to serve more local seniors

-Ecumenical Retirement Community in Harrisburg is expanding its Connections Memory Support Services to support seniors living with Alzheimer’s disease or related dementia.
+Ecumenical Retirement Community in Harrisburg expanded its Connections Memory Support Services to support seniors living with Alzheimer’s disease or related dementia.
 The project aims to address the growing number of older adults living with cognitive impairments.
 In fact, one in nine people age 65 and older, more than 280,000 Pennsylvania seniors, are living with Alzheimer’s disease.
 That number is expected to triple by 2050.

 “We have definitely seen the increasing need for dementia care in the community at large, especially services delivered in a safe, secured setting,” says Diana Ponterio, Senior Vice President of Operations.
-“The additional apartments will allow us to help and care for more residents and reassure families about the safety of their loved ones.”
+“The additional apartments allow us to help and care for more residents and reassure families about the safety of their loved ones.”

 The project in Building One of the three-building campus adds 18 small private apartments in a secure neighborhood delivering memory support services.
 Neighborhood areas create a warm, familiar environment delivering care in a smaller, quiet area to enhance quality of life for individuals with cognitive impairments.

 “Residents vary in where they are in their cognition and, for some, large areas may add to their stress,” says Campus Executive Director Gwen O’Neal, LPN.
 “This new area will allow us to provide more support and individualized care in a smaller environment.”

 The new area is the second secured neighborhood on campus offering memory support services.
 A larger 31-bed memory care unit offering private and shared accommodations will continue to operate in Building Three.
 “We will continue to offer a variety of accommodations for people with different needs,” says O’Neal.